ludocode/onramp/docs/minimal-c.md

 A parameter list cannot be empty.
 If a function takes no parameters, it must be declared `(void)`.
 Functions can have at most four parameters.

 Parameter names are optional.
-If a parameter name is omitted, the parameter's value cannot be accessed.
+If a parameter name is omitted, the parameter's value is inaccessible.

 If a function's parameter list is followed by a semicolon, it is a function declaration.
 Otherwise, it is a function definition, and the compound statement is the body of the function.